A guide to help potential contributors develop their skills.

 - does clear narrative thread run throughout piece that addressed central points/arguments?

-Edit for structure
+Edit to improve structure

-Edit for style
+Edit to improve style

 - when explanation or definition required